-Many people get irritated at others, and they secretly enjoy having something to complain about.
+Many people get irritated at others.
 They feel they have a right to judge others and complain.
 But their daily bouts of irritation take a toll on the body.

-Some people party, study too much and stay up late, depriving themselves of sleep.
+Some people habitually stay up late to party or study, depriving themselves of sleep.
 They are unnecessarily subjecting their body to stress.
-No wonder they feel drained the morning after the night before.
+No wonder they feel tired and hung over the morning after the night before.

 No wonder people come back from a vacation more drained than before they left.
-We may get away with it for awhile, especially when we are young, but sooner or later we pay the price for long term stress.
+We may get away with such practices for awhile, especially when we are young, but sooner or later we pay the price for long term stress.